Irish Fairy Door Company moves to licensing model

 Allied Imports owns brands including Tipperary Crystal.

-“We have been working with them over the last six months to develop lots of brand new products which are really exciting,” Ms Barry said.
+“We have been working with them over the past six months to develop lots of brand new products which are really exciting,” Ms Barry said.

 Sales of the company’s core product, the Irish Fairy Door, comprise 40 per cent of the company’s revenues.